aysa2018/aysa2018.github.io/_posts/2023-02-28-dln-assignment.md

 I learnt how to make aesthetically appealing maps in ***Kepler*** by considering factors like map style and color scales, which was a vital element of the course.

-Finally, we investigated several transcribing tools, including ***Transcribus*** for text and several 3D modeling platforms, including Thingiverse, 3dwarehouse, and Yeggi.
+We investigated several transcribing tools, including ***Transcribus*** for text and several 3D modeling platforms, including Thingiverse, 3dwarehouse, and Yeggi.
 In addition to learning how to use the technologies themselves, I was able to hone "soft skills" like observation, analysis, and innovation.

+During our last weeks of the class, we did orange mining and worked with image corpora.
+We studied kinds of metadata in cultural collections.
+We explored many art museums virtually and got to learn many other websites that are working with image analysis like Selfie city.
+We worked with AI generated images and image-clustering.

+We worked on our final project "Unoproject".
+This was particularly fascinating to me.
+Since we did not have to implement the project, we had a lot of creative flexibility to think and propose a project.
+I, with my groupmate, worked on the Authenticity of Asian Restaurants in UAE.
+This was a very fun project to end the semester with.
+I appreciate my classmates and Professor Wrisley for helping me in this very fun and hands-on class this semester.

 In conclusion, my digital literacy journey as a university student taking an introductory course in digital humanities has been eye-opening and enriching.
 I have come to appreciate the potential of technology for research data management, data manipulation, and analysis, and I am eager to continue learning about how to effectively utilize these tools in my academic and professional life.
 While I have some basic skills in content creation and social interaction, I am aware that there is still much more to learn and I am eager to continue to expand my knowledge and abilities in this area.